-VMw directly from the VMware Workstation menu, without first having to convert it into an actual VM’s to be able to create virtual machines with them.
-This is being removed in favor of making only VMware images vmrunnable within VMware Workstation.
+VMWare directly from the VMware Workstation menu, without first having to convert it into an actual VM to be able to create virtual machines with them.
+This is being removed in favor of making only VMware images VM runnable within the VMware Workstation.

 Workaround: There are two ways around this issue.
-1) Users can still use VMware Converter (free) or another third party software that supports creating VMDKs to convert their existing ISO’s or images into usableare Workstation 12 VMware Workstation 12 allows for the creation of real 11 allowed users to run a mere ISO or other imageVMware virtual machines running on VMware and VMware Player VMware.
+1) Users can still use VMware Converter (free) or another third-party software that supports creating VMDKs to convert their existing ISO or images into usable are Workstation 12 VMware Workstation 12 allows for the creation of real 11 allowed users to run a mere ISO or other imageVMware virtual machines running on VMware and VMware Player VMware.
 VMware vSphere and VMware ESX are not supported.

 VMware Virtual Ethernet Adapter is VMware’s implementation of the industry standard VMware Paravirtual NIC (PVNIC) which can be used by VMware ESXi 6.0 for more efficient networking.

 The VMware Virtual Ethernet Adapter replaces VMware PVLAN technology included in previous versions of VMware Workstation which had several limitations and was removed from newer versions of VMware Workstation.
-VMware Virtual Ethernet Adapters created using it allows only one active connection per adapter, therefore it supports jumbo frames on VMkernel or physical network adapters with MTU greater than 9000.
-Also, try Windows 7 Service Pack 1 Free Download [Updated 2021]
+VMware Virtual Ethernet Adapters created using it allow only one active connection per adapter, therefore it supports jumbo frames on VMkernel or physical network adapters with MTU greater than 9000.

 The PVANTT driver feature that had been deprecated and unavailable within VMware vSphere 5.5 Update 3 and later releases has been re-introduced into it as the VMware PVLAN Driver.
 VMware has introduced the following changes in it: